DiamondLightSource/fa-archiver-py3/docs/fa_sniffer.rst

     :running:   0 means halted, 1 means fetching data
     :overrun:   1 means halted due to driver buffer overflow

+`FASNIF_IOCTL_GET_TIMESTAMP`
+    Called with a `struct fa_timestamp` pointer as the third argument, returns timestamp information about the block just read in the following fields:

+    :timestamp:
+        This is the timestamp (in microseconds in the Unix epoch) at which point the block just read was fully received by the device driver.
+    :residue:
+        This records how many bytes from the block have not yet been read by the driver and can be used if necessary to correct the timestamp.
+Note that if blocks are read in multiples of `2^fa_block_shift` then this will always be zero.

+`FASNIF_IOCTL_GET_ENTRY_COUNT`
+    Returns the currently configured number of FA ids to be read in a single block.

+`FASNIF_IOCTL_SET_ENTRY_COUNT`
+    Can be used to configure the number of FA ids to be read in a single block.
+    After calling this the device must be closed and reopened for the requested change to take effect.

 Sysfs Interface
 ===============